 If one does not increase their salt intake on a low-carb diet, then the loss of sodium will “compromise circulation” which can result in a wide variety of unpleasant symptoms like light headedness when you stand up too quickly, feeling faint, weakness, and fatigue, which is at its worse if you exercise long enough to get warmed up, as well as headaches and constipation.

-However, conventional table salt should not be consumed, because all its vital nutrients are removed and you are left with nothing but sodium chloride, then bleach, aluminum, and ferrocyanide (all toxic chemicals that can inhibit neurotransmitter function that leads to cravings for carbs and sugar, weaken the immune system, and degrade the integrity of the gut) are added during the refining process.
+However, conventional table salt should not be consumed, because all its vital nutrients are removed and you are left with nothing but sodium chloride, then bleach, aluminum, and ferrocyanide (all toxic chemicals that can inhibit neurotransmitter function that leads to an increase in anxiety and stress, cravings for carbs and sugar, weaken the immune system, and degrade the integrity of the gut) are added during the refining process.
 Furthermore, sugar is often added to salt as well as a flowing agent.

 It is refined conventional salt that can lead to disease and make the body too acidic; not pure, organic, and unrefined salt.
 Pure and unrefined salt is rich in many health enhancing minerals, (more than 50) which will be demonstrated by being pink or grey in color and is much coarser than refined salt.
 My favorite brand is called Real Salt, which is obtained from salt beds in Utah.
 Himalayan salt is another healthy choice.
 Even a lot of a sea salt is refined and polluted with chemicals, so you must be cautious when purchasing.
 If it is fine and white in color, it should be avoided.